ElkinRanjith/Volume-Calculator/README.md

 # Volume-Calculator
 This calculator isn't any calculator, it can actually calculate the volume of 3D objects!
 This includes a sphere, a cone, a cube, a cylinder, a triangular prism, and a rectuangular prism.
 Unfortunately, you must press the clear button before the next calculation.
+You may also want to round some of the answers to the nearest hundreth to make numbers more clean and easier to use.

 ![image](https://user-images.githubusercontent.com/70111167/121974173-b6460380-cd33-11eb-9c0b-ec19266e4093.png)